 If you want to start your career with a year's work experience in hand, then you should consider this course.
 It combines the rigorous studies of the BSc (Hons) in Mathematical, Statistical and Actuarial Sciences with a year-long work placement in level 4.
-Good performance means 12 months' experience of working in an organisation in the financial sector.
+The work placement gives you experience of working in an organisation in the financial sector.
 The Diploma in Industrial Training is gained through successful completion of this work placement.
 The work placement helps you to develop specific work-related skills, giving you the opportunity to apply and build upon the theory you learn in your studies.
 It allows you to take on real responsibilities, enhance your interpersonal skills through teamwork and communication and experience workplace culture.

 The Diploma is available to all students, including those from overseas, as it does not require a work visa.
 If you are planning to come to the UK using a student visa you should check the Tier 4 Student Visa Policy Guidance to confirm you are permitted to undertake a work placement as part of your studies.
 It is your responsibility to find a suitable work placement; acceptance onto the course does not guarantee you a placement.
 If you are registered on the course and are unable to find a suitable work placement before the end of level 3 then you can transfer to the standard BSc (Hons) in Mathematical, Statistical and Actuarial Sciences degree.

 Mathematics at Heriot-Watt is ranked 1st in Scotland and 5th in the UK for overall satisfaction in the National Student Survey 2018*.

 The School is currently in discussion with the Institute and Faculty of Actuaries to secure reaccreditation and exemptions under the new Curriculum 2019 education strategy.